 - Charitable status brings an obligation to the wider community

-- Management consult with the relevant representative groups for business decisions
+- Management consulting with the relevant representative groups for business decisions

 Colleagues are entitled to be elected to The Group Board, Company Boards, The Members’ Assembly, and The Commonwealth Board.